asyncapi/generator/README.md

 ag asyncapi.yaml @asyncapi/html-template -o ./docs
 ```

-Generate HTML with the version of the `html-template` and the generator CLI that you are happy with:
+Generate HTML with the version of the `html-template` and the Generator CLI that you are happy with:
 ```bash
 npm install -g @asyncapi/generator@0.50.0 ag asyncapi.yaml @asyncapi/html-template@0.7.0 -o ./docs
 ```

 Before using newer versions of the template, always look at the [changelog](https://github.com/asyncapi/html-template/releases) first.
-Generator features are not important for you, just make sure to use the version compatible with the template.
+Generator features are not important for you, just make sure to use a version compatible with the template.

 ## How to create a template